 What is the difference between a conventional and FHA loan?

 The main difference between the two loans is that FHA loans tend to be easier to qualify for.
-Conventional loans will require a higher credit score and a larger down payment.
+Conventional loans require a higher credit score and a larger down payment.

 But this doesn’t necessarily mean that an FHA loan is always the best choice.
 If you choose an FHA loan, you will have more provisions to deal with.
 Listed below is a more detailed explanation of how the two loans match up.